benjic/csci-git-seminar/README.md

 provides a foundational understanding of git that can extended upon in practice as well as a working knowledge of tools utilizing git.

+## Additional Content

+The [wiki][1] contains additional information and links to additional content.

 ## Build

 Content is written using markdown and compiled into revealjs slides to be served